Regret Minimization

 To start, what are some examples of important life decisions to which we might apply regret minimization?
 Such choice paralysis might just be an affliction of the young and overly ambitious, but here are some possibilites:

-2. Should I choose job opportunity X or job opportunity Y?
+2. Should I choose a stable job or an exciting but uncertain opportunity?

-4. Should I move across the country to do X?
+4. Should I move (or stay) to do X or be closer to Y?

-6. Should I commit to building a future with this person?
+6. Should I commit to this person, or keep looking?

 You don’t know what you will regret